-Today in News of the Obvious: FIV-positive cats can live with uninfected fellow felines and not transmit the virus.
+Today in News of the Obvious: FIV-positive cats can live with other uninfected cats and not transmit the virus.
 A veterinary study concludes this.
 Finally.

 Purdue University’s College of Veterinary Medicine conducted a long-term study in cat shelters and drew two conclusions: FIV-positive cats can live with FIV-negative cats and not infect the FIV-negative cats during normal day-to-day interaction; and mother cats infected with FIV don’t pass the virus on to their kittens.
 The study was conducted by Dr. Annette L. Litster of the college’s Department of Veterinary Clinical Sciences.

 Cat lovers and rescuers have known this for many years, and they’ve repeatedly crusaded to stop the superstitions about FIV that have led to who knows how many cats being needlessly killed in shelters.